zaiisao/Documentation/en/Interactive Broadcast/string_android.md

 Follow the steps to join an Agora channel with a string user account:

-1. After intializing the RtcEngine instance, call the `registerLocalUserAccount` method to register a loca user account.
+1. After initializing the RtcEngine instance, call the `registerLocalUserAccount` method to register a loca user account.
 2. Call the `joinChannelWithUserAccount` method to join a channel with the registered user account.
 3. Call the `leaveChannel` method when you want to leave the channel.